Contractible $3$-manifold and Positive scalar curvature (I): Background

 \subsection{Geometric Index}

-\begin{definition}\cite{Sch} If $N'\subset\text{Int} ~N$ are solid tori, the \emph{geometric index} of $N'$ in $N$, $I(N', N)$, is the minimal number of points of the intersection of the core of $N'$ with a meridian disk of $N$. \end{definition} For example, in $Wh$, the geometric index $I(N_{k}, N_{k+1})=2$ for each $k$, where $N_{k}$ is illustrated as in Subsection 2.3.
+\begin{definition}\cite{Sch} If $N'\subset\text{Int} ~N$ are two solid tori, the \emph{geometric index} of $N'$ in $N$, $I(N', N)$, is the minimal number of points of the intersection of the core of $N'$ (i.e. a deformation retraction of $N'$) with a meridian disk of $N$. \end{definition} For example, in $Wh$, the geometric index $I(N_{k}, N_{k+1})=2$ for each $k$, where $N_{k}$ is illustrated as in Sections 1.1 and 2.3.